youssefhamza80/ConnectedVehicles/README.md

 6. Complete analysis for the problem.

- - Full architectural sketch to solution.
+7. Full architectural sketch to solution.

- - Analysis behind the solution design, technologies,....
+8. Analysis behind the solution design, technologies,....

- - How the solution will make use of cloud.
+9. How the solution will make use of cloud.

- - Deployment steps.
+10. Deployment steps.

 ## Solution Description
-This solution make use of modern microservices architecture principles.
+This solution applies modern microservices architecture principles.
 It is designed to achieve cloud-native scalability and high availability with minimal efforts.
-Below I am going to demonstrate different aspects of the solution.
+Below I am going to demonstrate the different aspects of the solution.

 ## Architecture Diagram
 ![Architecture Diagram](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/Architecture.jpg?raw=true)

-As per the above architecture, there are 5 backend microservices including API gateway service which works as the edge service in this solution to be called by the outside world (i.e. front end application).
+As per the above architecture, there are 5 backend microservices including API gateway service which works as the edge service in this solution for communication with the outside world (i.e. front end application and vehicles IOT devices).
 There's one front-end monitoring application to view statuses of all vehicles in the system.
-Each vehicle can communicate individually with the backend via the API Gateway service to send ping requests.
+Also each vehicle can communicate individually with the backend via the API Gateway service to send ping/heartbeat messages.

-Hereunder, I am going to describe all components listed in the above architecture in details.
+Hereunder, I am going to describe in details all components listed in the above architecture diagram.

-Prior to reading the below sections, it is highly recommended that you run the solution in order to nagivate URLs and explore implemented services interactively.
+***Note***: Prior to reading the below sections, it is highly recommended that you run the solution locally by following in order to nagivate URLs and explore implemented services interactively.
+To run the solution locally, please follow [these steps](#how-to-run).

 ### Customer Service
 This REST service is responsible for handling all customer-related CRUD operations.
 It connects to a Customer DB which is a Mongo DB collection hosted on a cluster provided by [Mongo Atlas](https://www.mongodb.com/cloud/atlas).
 This free NoSQL DB is high available as it's replicated on multiple hosts in the same region.
 However, more advacened scalability and availability options can be provided with paid plans.